qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/flash.rst

 2. the flash object must have received an id
 3. the flash movie or document must have been enough loaded

-To implement this functionality in Qooxdoo we have added two events listening on the loading process; "loading" and "loaded".
-While the event "loading" is firing the three conditions have not been full-filled, and therefore the commands can not be used.
-When "loaded" has fired, all three conditions are met and you can start communicating directly with the Flash object.
+To implement this functionality in qooxdoo we have added three events: "loading", "loaded" and "timeout".
+When the event "loading" is fired the three conditions have not been full-filled, and therefore the commands can't be used.
+If you wanna make sure the flash object is fully loaded and ready to be used listen to the "loaded" event.
+When the "loaded" event is fired you can start communicating directly with the Flash object.
+A "timeout" event is fired when the flash objects fails to load.
+You can also use the method isLoaded() in code to make sure that the Flash object is actually loaded.

-To know if it is possible to start using the commands, you have to test if it has been fully loaded; isLoaded(), else you get an error with a flashFE = null.

 Here's an example that shows how you can control changing to previous frame of a flash movie.

 ::

-    if(flashWidget.isLoaded())
+    var flashWidget = new qx.ui.embed.Flash("demobrowser/demo/flash/TestFlash.swf");

-    {
+    flashWidget.addListener("loaded", function() {
       var flashFE = flashWidget.getFlashElement();

       var currentFrame = flashFE.CurrentFrame();